curtispuetz/pypp-docs/docs/index.md

     - The code clearly can't just be any Python code (it's statically typed and requires manual memory management)
     - When you do something that isn't supported, you will ideally either get an error from the Py++ transpiler or an error from your C++ compiler
         - The transpiler errors are very clear about what code is wrong
-        - It is not so hard to coorelate the C++ compiler errors with your Py++ source code, especially if you are familiar with C++ compiler errors
+        - It is not so hard to correlate the C++ compiler errors with your Py++ source code, especially if you are familiar with C++ compiler errors

 And a few other points: